-After ISBI 2016, we have decided to release a new set of candidates for the false positive reduction track.
+After ISBI 2016, we have decided to release a new set of candidates, candidates_V2.csv, for the false positive reduction track.
 This updated set is obtained by merging the previous candidates with the ones from the full CAD systems etrocad (jefvdmb2) and M5LCADThreshold0.3 (atraverso).
 The new combined set achieves a substantially higher detection sensitivity (1,166/1,186 nodules), offering the participants in the false positive reduction track the possibility to further improve the overall performance of their submissions.

-To aid the development of the nodule detection algorithm, lung segmentation images computed using automatic segmentation algorithm are provided.
+To aid the development of the nodule detection algorithm, lung segmentation images computed using an automatic segmentation algorithm are provided.
 The lung segmentation images are not intended to be used as the reference standard for any segmentation study.

 An alternative format for the CT data is DICOM (.dcm).
 You can read a preliminary tutorial on how to handle, open and visualize .dcm images on the Forum page.
 The original DICOM files for LIDC-IDRI images can be downloaded from the LIDC-IDRI website.